Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 Penzance has a wealth of good shops, cafes, pubs and restaurants.
 Its main thoroughfare is Market Jew Street, a busy shopping street that connects with the harbour area through the Wharfside Shopping Centre.
 Take time to explore pedestrianised Causewayhead and the delightful Chapel Street, an ancient thoroughfare that winds down to the seafront between handsome buildings and specialist shops.

 Subtropical Morrab Gardens flourish in Penzance’s sunny aspect and mild climate.
 Each June the Golowan Festival celebrates the Celtic traditions of West Cornwall in spectacular style.
-On the outskirts of town are Treriefe and Trengwainton (NT) gardens from where gentle slopes rise steadily to the heather moorland homes of Neolithic Bronze Age man.
+On the outskirts of town are Treeriefe and Trengwainton (NT) gardens, from where gentle slopes rise steadily to the heather moorland homes of Neolithic Bronze Age man.

 Southport, Merseyside, North West England

-Southport is also England’s Golfing Capital with six championship courses including Royal Birkdale, which hosts The Open in 2008.
-The town is at the centre of England’s Golf Coast and no less than nineteen courses including the 3 Royals can be reached in under an hour.
+Southport is also England’s Golfing Capital with six championship courses, including Royal Birkdale.
+The town is at the centre of England’s Golf Coast and no less than nineteen courses, including the 3 Royal courses can be reached in under an hour.

 Weymouth & Portland, Dorset